Got Questions? We've answered them.

 Q: What are the requirements to complete an internship?

-A: During Fall and Spring terms you must carry a 2.8 GPA and be a Communication major in the junior or senior year.
-During Summer you can register for an internship as long as you are a rising junior or senior (there is no GPA requirement).
+A: During Fall and Spring terms you must carry a 2.8 GPA and be a communication or PR major in the junior or senior year.
+During summer you can register for an internship as long as you are a rising junior or senior (there is no GPA requirement).
 Of course, you must also find and have your internship approved by the Internship Coordinator.

 Q: Do internships count for credit?

-A: Internships do count for credit but only 3 credits of internship experience can count toward Communication electives (i.e. your 9th or 10th Communication course).
+A: Internships do count for credit but only 3 credits of internship experience can count toward the communication or PR electives.
 No internship credits in the Department of Communication count toward the University core.
 If you complete more than 3 credits of internship experience, all additional credits beyond the initial 3 credits will count toward graduation only and not any specific required courses.
 During Fall and Spring all internships are 3 credits, and during Summer internships can be worth 1 to 3 credits, at your discretion.

 Q: How many internships should I complete?

 A: Given the current job market, we recommend that majors finish two internships before leaving Fairfield.
-Given Fairfield's proximity to the Communications capital of the world, you should have no trouble gaining the experience you need to compete for the best jobs after graduation.
+Given Fairfield's proximity to the communications and PR capital of the world, you should have no trouble gaining the experience you need to compete for the best jobs after graduation.

 Q: How do I get a letter saying I'll receive credit for an internship?

-A: The coordinator of the Department of Communication's Internship Program can provide this letter - either Dr. Michael Serazio in the fall semester or Dr. Colleen Arendt in the spring semester.
+A: The coordinator of the Department of Communication's Internship Program can provide this letter.
 Please note that this letter can only be supplied once you're registered for credits.
 Many employers will accept an e-mailed statement from the Internship Program Coordinator, so please supply an e-mail address (this is easier and quicker).
 If a letter needs to be faxed, you will need to handle that.
 The Department does not send or receive faxes on behalf of students.

 Q: Where do I find an internship?